Leadership Team

 David F. Teter

-Associate Laboratory Director, Infrastructure and Capital Projects
+Infrastructure and Capital Projects

 David F. Teter is the associate Laboratory director for Infrastructure and Capital Projects (ALDICP), where he is responsible for the leadership, management, oversight, strategic planning and execution of the Laboratory’s portfolio of construction projects.
 In this role, Dave leads the integration of planning, management and execution of infrastructure projects across Los Alamos National Laboratory.